 - Consent record creation and management (separate API operations)

-- Consent policy evaluation logic
+- Consent policy definitions and evaluation logic

 - Audit logging configuration